-The first version, printed in 1904, follows the “go-big-or-go-home” philosophy of poster design showing a scene in which thirteen figures, caricatures of world leaders at the time, are crowded around a negotiating table at The Hague while drinking and toasting with La Menthe-Pastille.
+The first version, printed in the early 1900s, follows the “go-big-or-go-home” philosophy of poster design showing a scene in which thirteen figures, caricatures of world leaders at the time, are crowded around a negotiating table at The Hague while drinking and toasting with La Menthe-Pastille.
 The text, loosely translated from the French, says, “At the court of the Hague, La Menthe-Pastille fascinates the world;" the mood is all bonhomie.

 In 1913, Europe was on the brink of what was to be World War I. Unfortunately, if the phrase "saved from peril" referred to the idea that a world war could be averted if leaders would meet at the negotiating table and bond with each other over a bottle La Menthe-Pastille, this hope was sadly misplaced.

 Both posters reveal with satire and exaggerated caricatures the political machinations and power plays that dominated the pre-WWI era.
 To no one’s surprise, these posters are still quite popular and have become classic examples of the incorporation of politics and current events into an advertising campaign.

 One might not even notice that these very edgy political posters are actually advertisements for a liqueur, were it not for the prominent banner hanging on the front of the table that proclaims “La Menthe-Pastille.”

 Eugene Oge (1861-1936), who designed these posters was a prolific French poster artist who for many years served as the in-house artist for the printer Charles Verneau.

 La Menthe-Pastille was first produced in 1885 by pharmacist Emile Giffard and is still produced today.

 This poster will start many impromptu, likely hilarious, conversations about advertising, world leadership, history and … La Menthe-Pastille!
 It deserves a prominent place on your wall.